That's Juwan Anderson, formerly of Bishop O'Dowd.

 Eric Bossi on Marquese (Pleasant Grove High) Chriss who is with Team (Under Armour) Superstar currently playing in Dallas tournament:

 "For instance Washington stole one getting Marquese Chriss early.
-He is much better than his current No. 76 ranking."
+He is much better than his current No. 76 ranking."then

 Chriss has good size (at least 6-8), is bouncy, high volume rebounder and good mid range shooter.
 Bounced back big after bad Friday night.